-Medical sewing refers to any industrial sewing process that produces sewn, stitched, fabricated or otherwise manufactured textile-based product for use in the healthcare industry.
-Many sewing companies offer contract sewing services to hospitals, clinics, doctors' offices and other contexts in which health care services are administered.
+Medical sewing refers to any industrial sewing process that produces sewn, stitched, fabricated, or otherwise manufactured textile-based products for use in the healthcare industry.
+Many sewing companies offer contract sewing services to hospitals, clinics, doctors' offices, and other contexts in which health care services are administered.

-Doctors, nurses and medical students all need access to scrubs, lab coats, lab aprons and hair coverings.
+Doctors, nurses, and medical students all need access to scrubs, lab coats, lab aprons, and hair coverings.
 Hospitals and clinics often must provide their patients with gowns in advance of examinations or surgical procedures.
 Fabric slings and braces for patients with injuries have to be fabricated to exact specifications in order to ensure their safety and effectiveness.
-A given hospital or clinic examination room also makes extensive use of specialized sewn items.
-Padded positioning blocks and wedges that allow for patient comfort can require removable, disposable or washable covers.
+A given hospital or clinic examination room also extensively uses specialized sewn items.
+Padded positioning blocks and wedges that allow for patient comfort can require removable, disposable, or washable covers.
 Bedding materials like sheets and mattress covers must also be designed to fit specialized hospital beds.
-Other sewn medical equipment includes ice pack wraps, restraining equipment for stretchers, sleep disorder headgear, adjustable IV cover sleeves, newborn infant caps and hospital draw sheets.
+Other sewn medical equipment includes ice pack wraps, restraining equipment for stretchers, sleep disorder headgear, adjustable IV cover sleeves, newborn infant caps, and hospital draw sheets.
 Many medical sewing companies also offer custom sewing services to accommodate the great diversity of unique injuries for which people require custom sewn medical devices.